shaquibimdad/shaquibimdad/README.md

 - 👯 I’m looking to collaborate on linux kernel

-- 🤔 I’m looking for help - gawd help me please
+- 🤔 I’m looking for help - gawd help me please!!!

 - 💬 Ask me about how to Sleep!